pranay0604/AdventureWorks-Power-BI/README.md

-# AdventureWorks-Power-BI
+# AdventureWorks-Power-BI Project

-# 🚴 AdventureWorks Power BI Dashboard  This project showcases an interactive **Power BI dashboard** built using the **AdventureWorks dataset**, simulating a business intelligence solution for a global bicycle manufacturing company.
+# 🚴 AdventureWorks Power BI Dashboard
+This project showcases an interactive **Power BI dashboard** built using the **AdventureWorks dataset**, simulating a business intelligence solution for a global bicycle manufacturing company.